 - Ensure all staff have had an opportunity to contribute.
 Before each agenda item ends check whether any member of staff has anything else to add and that all are clear about agreed actions

 - Where possible make use of a text or comments box to encourage staff members to feel comfortable in contributing

-- Online meetings move at a slightly slower pace than face to face meetings due to a two to three second delay for most systems to communicate.
-Leave a reasonable pause for people to ask questions/unmute their microphones
+- Online meetings move at a slightly slower pace than face-to-face meetings due to short delays caused by networks communicating with each other.
+Leave a reasonable pause for people to ask questions and unmute their microphones

 Ending the meeting